-Atlantic Breeze Hotel, located in the Volta Region of Ghana, is sandwiched by the Atlantic Ocean and Aflao Lagoon.
+Atlantic Breeze Hotel, located in the Volta Region of Ghana, is sandwiched between the Atlantic Ocean and Aflao Lagoon.
 Built a stone’s throw away from the Ghana - Togo border post, the said hotel is a popular weekend getaway spot for both Ghanaian and Togolese patrons.

 Before embarking on a road trip to Benin, let me mention one or two things about Aflao, the vibrant border town connecting Ghana and Togo.
-This border is closed until further notice but the Covid-induced temporary closure doesn’t apply to individuals who depend on cross-border trade.
+This border is closed until further notice, but the Covid-induced temporary closure doesn’t apply to individuals who depend on cross-border trade.
 From the look of things, Lomé-based revelers frequenting Atlantic Breeze Hotel every weekend find a way to sneak in and out of Ghana regularly.

 Aflao’s position as a major trading center dates back to the 18th Century when the settlement was a small slave market.
 Slave trade left permanent scars in this part of Africa.
 Sites linked to this illegitimate undertaking and traces of the darkest chapter in history of mankind are scattered across the former Slave Coast.